brianrhall/Assembly/Book_Links.md

 # Book Links

-### This is an organized collection of all the book links.
+### This is an organized collection of all the links in the book.
 You're welcome.

 ## Front Matter
 -  Book website: [http://www.prospectpressvt.com/titles/hall-assembly-programming/]()